 Find the right combination of price and utility.

-The truth is, a hobby laser cutter involves considerable investment and a fair degree of expertise to maintain and operate.
-This is why you need to be doubly sure about what you will be doing with your hobby laser cutter when you buy it.
+The truth is, a hobby laser cutter involves a considerable investment and a fair degree of expertise to maintain and operate.
+So, be doubly sure about what you will be doing with your hobby laser cutter before you buy it.
 A 40 Watt laser cutter should be fine for most modeling jobs.
 A 50 to 60 watt laser is definitely better for speed and cutting power, but will be a fair bit more expensive than 40W due to the fact that 50W is has almost double the cutting power.
 A big factor is what materials you will be cutting with it and how often you think you will be using it.
 But, at the same time don’t short change yourself, what you NEED now changes as you realize the almost endless possibilities as to what you can design create.

 The size of the engraving area matters.